AlexiaDelorme/project-cookbook/testing/TESTING.md

 **Hypothesis:** The user should be logged in to perform this test.

 **Test scenario:**
-- [x] After being logged in to your account, on your account dashboard, click on `Manage Account`.
+- [x] After logging in to your account dashboard, click on `Manage Account`.
 - [x] You should view your account details via an non-editable form (First Name, Last Name, Email address).
 - Edit account details
     - [x] Click on the `EDIT DETAILS` button.
 You should now be able to view an editable form.